The breadth of Lie poset algebras: Results

-The following Theorem provides exact breadth values for nilpotent Lie poset algebras corresponding to the posets $C_n,$ $\mathbf{2\times n},$ and $T_m(n).$ In each case, the breadth of the respective algebra is equal to the number of non-covering relations in the associated poset $\mathcal{P}$.
+Using Proposition~\ref{prop:ubnil}, the following Theorem establishes exact breadth values for nilpotent Lie poset algebras corresponding to the posets $C_n,$ $\mathbf{2\times n},$ and $T_m(n).$ In each case, the breadth of the respective algebra is equal to the number of non-covering relations in the associated poset $\mathcal{P}$.